-Current HSL guidelines give the following advice:
+Current HSL guidelines have the following advice:

-- two-person teams – loads up to 48 kg;
+- two person teams – loads up to 48 kg;

-- three-person teams – loads up to 70 kg;
+- three person teams – loads up to 70 kg;

-- four-person teams – loads up to 95 kg.
+- four person teams – loads up to 95 kg.

 As with standard roof trusses, attic truss systems must also be braced to ensure structural integrity, both in the short and the long term.
 The Trusted Rafter Association has created a specific guide for the bracing of attic trussed roofing systems.

 The levels of thermal insulation required for building are set by the Building Regulations and are expressed as a U-value.
-The required U-value will depend on a number of factors such as country (England/Wales/Scotland), whether the building is domestic or commercial, whether it is a new build or existing building and the actual application itself e.g. (floor, wall, roof).
+The required U-value will depend on a number of factors, such as country (England/Wales/Scotland), whether the building is domestic or commercial, whether it’s a new build or existing building, and the actual application itself eg floor, wall, roof.
 The recommended U-Value for new build, domestic pitched roofs, insulated at ceiling level, is 0.11 and the same build at insulated rafter level is 0.16.

 To guarantee sufficient insulation, it goes without saying that sourcing high quality insulation and a professional to install it is important.
 Suppliers such as Kingspan give excellent advice about their products and their application, such as this Kingspan Guide to Insulation.
 It’s best to employ the services of a trained expert, competent in calculating U-Values, such as your architect.
 Skimping on professional advice at this stage could lead to not meeting Building Regulations and having to start over.